gavmor/alan/README.md

 Alan continuously captures screenshots and performs image recognition.
 The results of the image recognition are logged for further analysis.

+> 👋 Hey!
+Watch me code it in this 📺[recorded livestream](https://youtube.com/live/B8EmMTJGcaA).

 ## Features

 - Automated screenshot capture